Para quem acompanha o blog, não é nenhuma novidade. Mas notícias como essa são importantes para ir quebrando a resistência dos profissionais de saúde.

 saturated fat, even though the fats in these bars derive predominantly

-from healthful nuts and other vegetable sources.;
+from healthful nuts and other vegetable sources.; - Based on years of inaccurate messages about

 total fat, a 2014 Gallup poll shows that a majority of US residents

-still actively trying to avoid dietary fat, while eating far too many
+are still actively trying to avoid dietary fat, while eating far too many

-• The limit on total fat presents an obstacle to sensible change,
+refined carbohydrates; - The limit on total fat presents an obstacle to sensible change,

 promoting harmful low-fat foods, undermining attempts to limit intakes